scmmmh/metadata-tutorial/source/access_data/writing.rst

 Fetching data remotely is a comparatively slow process, so in practice it is better to fetch the data once and store it locally.

-First, we need to import the :code:`LocalWriter` class into the first cell of the notebook and re-run the cell:
+To do that we first need to import the :code:`LocalWriter` class into the first cell of the notebook and re-run the cell:

 .. sourcecode:: python

     from polymatheia.data.writer import LocalWriter

-Next, add a new cell to the end of the notebook and add the following content and run the cell:
+The :code:`LocalWriter` requires a unique identifier for each record, which it then uses to structure how the data is stored locally.
+Since we are dealing with OAI-PMH data at the moment, this information is best found in the header.
+Add and run the following code in a new cell:

 .. sourcecode:: python